 There’s no way to “fix” that.
 You’ll have to be sure and remove or bypass a tweeter’s crossover before using it with a speaker crossover it wasn’t originally used with.

 More excellent tweeter & speaker articles you can’t miss

 You’re in luck!
-As it turns out, I’ve more fantastic AND free info about tweeters & speakers for you:
+As it turns out, I have more fantastic articles about tweeters & speakers here:

-- Are you tweeters too loud?
+- Are your tweeters too loud?
 Find out here how to reduce tweeter volume with resistors.

 - Find out here everything you could want to know about tweeters.

 - Confused about tweeter, midrange, or woofers crossover frequencies?
 Here are the best crossover frequencies for home and car audio.

 - What happens if you change your tweeter impedance?
 Find out what happens if you change the speaker impedance with a crossover.